Without analytical data you cannot determine how your website performs, and how to improve it.

 Using this data, you can start to build a picture of your average visitor, identifying the optimal language or region upon which to focus your website, the web browsers most commonly used to visit it, and the number of visitors viewing your site via tablet or smartphone.

 You may discover, for example, that 5% of traffic comes via an old version of Internet Explorer that your website does not support.
-5% of 1,000 visitors is still 50 visitors; so data such as this can help you make sure you do not miss opportunities for making your website compatible.
-It should be able to be reached by as many people as possible.
+5% of 1,000 visitors is still 50 visitors, so data such as this can help you make sure you don’t miss opportunities for making your website compatible.

 Learn as much as you can about your audience and tailor your content to boost your key metrics.